Gustavo-PGM/CloudRedirect/README.md

 It also did not support Steam AutoCloud games at all.
 It would simply show a fake success message for those games.

 What _this_ tool does is redirect Steam Cloud requests for games that are injected to Google Drive/OneDrive/a local folder, including AutoCloud games.
-Everything is native inside the Steam Client, but the actual data is read/written from your cloud account.
+Everything is native inside the Steam Client, but the actual data is read/written to and from your cloud account.
 This was much harder to do than just redirecting read/write to an AppID that your account owns, but it was fun to make.
 It also is less likely to piss off Valve.

 This isn't uploading your save files manually or something silly like that.
 It's the real deal.
 Steam Cloud, but going to a cloud provider and not Valve.